FlowingCode/OrgChartAddon/README.md

-# OrgChart Add-on for Vaadin
+# OrgChart Add-On for Vaadin

 OrgChart Addon is a Vaadin integration with the JQuery library [OrgChat](https://github.com/dabeng/OrgChart).